denisreilly/ntp-bcp/commentsIESGLastCall.md

 We can rewrite to be clearer:

-An NTP client must be able to link a key to a particular server in order to establish a protected association.
+An NTP client has to be able to link a key to a particular server in order to establish a protected association.
 This linkage is implementation specific.
 Once applied, a key will be trusted until the link is removed.